Sazerac!

 Why it matters

-The Sazerac is a close relative of the Old Fashioned, but with a sharper edge.
+The Sazerac sits right next to the Old Fashioned, but with a sharper edge.

-- How bitters and sugar balance strong spirits
+How bitters and sugar balance a strong spirit

 The takeaway